 In addition to the coursework, the student will submit a paper dealing with an area of East Asia, for which the use of East Asian-language sources is strongly recommended.
 The student may submit the senior thesis or junior paper or substitute another substantial piece of original research that meets the same standards of relevance to East Asia and use of East Asian-language sources.
-If the junior paper or independent research paper was written for a course, that course cannot count toward the course requirements for the certificate; it must be a ninth course.
+Essays, book reports, or papers submitted to satisfy course requirements are not acceptable.
+A length of about 25 pages or more is expected.
+The program director must approve the proposed substitution.

 Certificate of Proficiency